thecredibleway/thecredibleway-com/docs/faq/questions/how-can-you-believe-in-miracles-in-a-scientific-age.md

 ## Defining Miracles - Exceptions, Not Contradictions to Natural Laws

 The core of the perceived conflict often lies in a misunderstanding of what a miracle is.
 Science explains how the world usually works.
-Natural laws (like gravity, thermodynamics, or the laws of biology) describe patterns and regularities we observe in the universe.
+Natural laws (like gravity, thermodynamics or the laws of biology) describe patterns and regularities we observe in the universe.
 They are descriptive, not prescriptive in the sense of being an ultimate, unbreakable force in themselves.